pankleks/WasherOne/README.md

 ## Assembly

-Should be fairly simple, please see photos in `Assembly` folder.
+I'm sorry but I don't have time to write detailed step by step instruciton.
+However assembly should be fairly simple, please use photos in `Assembly` folder to guide you.

 Essentially:
 - Upload code to the Arduino
 - Assemble all electronics components on the PCB main board
 - Install power socket + on/off switch and RCA plug
 - Install tactile buttons, LED diodes and LED display (you may wish to use glue to secure them)
-- Screw in power regulator (use multimeter to set it for 5V)
+- Screw in step-down converter (IMPORTANT -> use multimeter to set it for 5V)
 - Screw in PCB
-- Connect all cables (for all 24V connections use ticker cable
+- Connect all cables (for all 24V connections use ticker wires)

 ## Arduino code